ctn-waterloo/website/ctn_waterloo/content/people/peter-blouw.md

 ### Research

-My research in the CNRG focuses primarily on theories of concepts and lexical semantics.
-I am currently working on a corpus linguistics project that compares different methods for encoding word order information into holographic representations, and I am also developing some ideas regarding compositionality in vector-symbolic architectures.
-The long-term goal of my research is to better understand concepts through the development of models of conceptual processing that satisfy constraints ranging from the behavioral to the neurobiological.
+My research in the CNRG focuses on various aspects of language processing.
+Currently, I am working on incorporating multi-word expressions into distributed models of semantics.
+These models work well for representing the meanings of individual words, but they have not yet been successfully extended to account for the representation of more complex expressions as such word pairs, simple phrases, and sentences.
+The well-known theoretical challenge associated with this project is to understand how the meanings of complex expressions are related to both the meanings of their constituent parts and the way in which these parts have been combined.
+The more practical challenge is to develop models that can perform interesting semantic tasks, and at the same time, be integrated with the work being done by other members of the lab.

-I am also interested in theories of mental representation, the semantics/pragmatics distinction, and natural language processing.
-My general philosophical interests encompass the areas of mind, language, and logic.
+My other interests include theories of mental representation, theories of concepts, and more broadly, philosophical work in the areas of mind, language, and logic.